-Hyderabad is one of the most colourful cities in the country perhaps rivaled only by Jaipur, which obviously has a bias towards pink.
-But Hyderabad has no such bias it loves all its colors the black burquas of Khatoons from old city, to the Ochre dupattas and multicoloured mangalsutras of Marwari ladies shopping in begum bazaar.
+Hyderabad is one of the most colorful cities in the country perhaps rivaled only by Jaipur, which obviously has a bias towards pink.
+But Hyderabad has no such bias it loves all its colors the black burqas of Khatoons from the old city to the Ochre dupattas and multicolored mangal sutras of Marwari ladies shopping in begum bazaar.
 But nothing has prepared me for kaleidoscopic Bonalu.

 Sri Ujjaini Mahankali Temple is an important temple dedicated to Shakti worship in Telangana.
 As the legend goes the deity was installed here in the beginning of 19th century by some devotees from Ujjain in Madhya Pradesh.

 There were more than 40 photographers, but that was no match for the numbers in which the believers have shown up, hence I never got the opportunity to enter the temple, perhaps it is true when they say “you don’t go to the temple, the mother goddess calls you” so I am sure my day to visit temple will come but today was not that day.

 |Smiling All The Way To The Temple|